glouppe/info8010-deep-learning/lecture1.md

 find a good model $f \in \mathcal{F}$ for any function, regardless of its complexity.

 In practice, capacity can be controlled through hyper-parameters of the learning algorithm.
 For example:
-- The degree of polynomials;
+- The degree of the family of polynomials;
 - The number of layers in a neural network;
 - The number of training iterations;
 - Regularization terms.